Bachelor of Science in Plant and Soil Science

 response in both greenhouse and field environments including golf courses.
 The Viticulture

-and Enology specialization prepares a student for vineyard management and wine production
+and Enology concentration prepares a student for vineyard management and wine production

-No matter which specialization area you choose, the opportunities and learning experiences
+No matter which concentration area you choose, the opportunities and learning experiences

 are endless with a degree in Plant and Soil Science.
 If you are interested in environmental